-AA.
-Advertisements, Endorsements, and Referrals:

-Employees shall not use or permit use of their Government position or title, or any authority associated with their public office, to endorse any product, service, or enterprise, or for the private gain of friends, relatives, or persons with whom the employee is affiliated in a non-governmental capacity, except as permitted by law or regulation, .

 BB.
+Advertisements, Endorsements, and Referrals

+Employees must not use or permit use of their Government position or title, or any authority associated with their public office, to endorse any product, service, or enterprise, or for the private gain of friends, relatives, or persons with whom the employee is affiliated in a non-governmental capacity, except as permitted by law or regulation.

-Unauthorized Absences and Tardiness:
+CC.
+Unauthorized Absences and Tardiness

 - (1) Employees are expected to schedule and use earned leave in accordance with established procedures.
 Whenever possible, employees must obtain prior approval for all absences including leave without pay (LWOP).
 Employees are required to contact their supervisor as far in advance of their scheduled tour of duty as possible, or by the time established in the call-in procedures for their organization, to request and explain the need for unscheduled leave.
 Exceptions to this requirement include when the employee is incapacitated or when there are other exigent circumstances.
 In such instances, the employee, a family member or other individual should, as soon as is reasonably practical, notify the employee's supervisor of the unplanned leave.
 Repeated unscheduled absences may negatively reflect on the employee's dependability and reliability, and may adversely affect TSA's mission.
-Unapproved absences will be charged as absent without leave (AWOL).
-AWOL may form the basis for administrative action, including discipline, up to and including removal from TSA. - (2) Tardiness includes delay in reporting to work at the employee's scheduled starting time, returning late from lunch or scheduled break periods, or returning late to the employee's work site after leaving the workstation on official business or leave.
-Unexplained and/or unauthorized tardiness shall be charged as AWOL.
-Refer to TSA MD 1100.63-1, Absence and Leave, for additional information.
-For Bargaining Unit Employees, refer to Article 3, Attendance Management Process, of the Collective Bargaining Agreement between TSA and the American Federation of Government Employees.
+Unapproved absences may be charged as absent without leave (AWOL).
+AWOL may form the basis for administrative action, including discipline, up to and including removal from TSA.
+Refer to TSA Handbook 1100.63-1, Absence and Leave and TSA Guidelines for Conduct-Based Discipline for Common Offenses (Table of Penalties) for additional information. - (2) Tardiness includes delay in reporting to work at the employee's scheduled starting time, returning late from lunch or scheduled break periods, or returning late to the employee's work site after leaving the workstation on official business or leave.
+Unexplained and/or unauthorized tardiness should be charged as AWOL.
+Refer to TSA MD 1100.63-1, Absence and Leave, and the applicable Handbook for additional information.
+For Bargaining Unit Employees, refer to Article 3, Attendance Management Process, of the Collective Bargaining Agreement (CBA) between TSA and the American Federation of Government Employees if a CBA is in effect.

-CC.
-Nepotism:
+DD.
+Nepotism

-TSA officials shall not knowingly appoint, employ, promote, or advance to a position in TSA one of his/her relatives.
-Among other things, managers and supervisors shall not:
+TSA officials must not knowingly appoint, employ, promote, or advance to a position in TSA one of his/her relatives.
+Among other things, managers and supervisors must not:

-- (1) Advocate one of his/her relatives for appointment, employment, promotion, or advancement to a position in his/her agency or in an agency over which he/she exercises jurisdiction or control. - (2) Knowingly appoint, employ, promote, or advance to a position in TSA the relative of a TSA official, or of a public official who exercises jurisdiction or control over TSA, if the TSA official or public official has advocated the appointment, employment, promotion, or advancement of that relative. - (3) Directly or indirectly supervise a relative except in certain limited circumstances.
-Refer to TSA MD No. 1100.30-2, Employment of Relatives, for additional information.
+(1) Advocate one of his/her relatives for appointment, employment, promotion, or advancement to a position in his/her agency or in an agency over which he/she exercises jurisdiction or control.

+- (2) Knowingly appoint, employ, promote, or advance to a position in TSA the relative of a TSA official, or of a public official who exercises jurisdiction or control over TSA, if the TSA official or public official has advocated the appointment, employment, promotion, or advancement of that relative. - (3) Directly or indirectly supervise a relative, except in certain limited circumstances.
+Refer to TSA MD No. 1100.30-2, TSA Employment of Relatives, for additional information.